gvwilson/sensibleadventures/bookster/bookster.md

 Razi suggested.
 "From what I am told, the tinker's assistant is new to the mountain."

 The captain scowled.
-"I doubt many people will think that far.
+"I doubt many people will care about that, especially after last night's madness.
 Anyway, it looks like we're headed for Tinhead after all.
-Take a look."
+See for yourself."
 He gestured at the window.

 Erileine followed the line of the captain's pointing finger.
 The mountains in front of them were ridged and ragged like a crumpled